 We’re also going to have a “Friendsgiving” tomorrow night before the full family dinner on Thursday.
 I’m usually in charge of side dishes or desserts on holidays.
 They’re my thing.
 I’m bringing this cake.

-Making a hot chocolate bar would be fun (you can warm it in a slow cooker & dish it up with a ladle, have fun toppings…) but I wanted to incorporate it into a tasty cake.
+Making a slow cooker hot chocolate bar would be fun (dish it up with a ladle, have fun toppings…) but I wanted to incorporate it into a tasty cake.
 It’s really chocolatey so if you’re a chocolate fan, you won’t be disappointed.

 Given that it snowed about a foot here on Saturday, hot chocolate anything is appropriate.